magnet-tn/p3/readme.md

 <http://p3.troubleU.com>

 ## Description
-This repository holds developer tools including a lorem ipsum generating and a users generating application.
+This repository is for and app called DevelopersBF.
+DevelopersBF has developer tools including a lorem ipsum generating and a users generating application.

 The application will produce ...
 The application accepts the following user input to create lorem ipsum text: